gchq/stroom-docs/install-guide/upgrades/6_to_7_upgrade.md

 > * Last Updated: 10 Mar 2021

 # Upgrading From v6 to v7

-This document describes the process for upgrading a Stroom instance/cluster from v6.x to v7.x
+This document describes the process for upgrading a Stroom single node docker stack from v6.x to v7.x.

 *IMPORTANT* - Before comencing an upgrade to v7 you should upgrade Stroom to the latest minor and patch version of v6.

+This document has been written

 ## Differences between v6 and v7